bouskaJ/camel-k-example-vdb/README.didact.md

 **Data Virtualization Operator**

-To run this example we need Data Virtualization Operator to deploy a Virtual Database
+To run this example we need Data Virtualization Operator to deploy a Virtual Database (installation described below).

 [Check Data Virtualization is installed](didact://?commandId=vscode.didact.requirementCheck&text=dv-requirements-status$$oc%20get%20pods%20--selector%20name%3Ddv-operator$$dv-operator-&completion=Data%20Virtualization%20is%20available%20on%20this%20system.
 "Tests to see if `oc get pods --selector name=dv-operator` returns a result"){.didact}